Ways to make grading writing less subjective

 Your student’s role

-- Did my student follow the assignment’s specific directions?
-She will avoid countless problems later on by doing exactly what the lesson requires.
+- Did they follow the assignment’s specific directions?
+They will avoid countless problems later on by doing exactly what the lesson requires.

 WriteShop I and WriteShop II have a proven track record!
 Using the program will help prepare your teens for advanced high school and college writing.
 But don’t take my word for it!
 Christy and Dottie have said it better than I ever could.